vitiral/simple-quality/purpose.md

 # Purpose Documentation

 One of the most critical pieces of documentation that you can write is your purpose documentation.
-Without purpose documentation, it is easy to get lost in the web of your project and forget what you were trying to accomplish in the first place.
-Also, purpose documentation that is revision controlled will give you a handy reference for why you did certain things in the past.
-As your project adapts and changes (and it will), so should your purpose documentation.
+Without purpose documentation, it is easy to get lost and forget what your project was trying to accomplish in the first place.
+Purpose documentation that is revision controlled will give you a handy reference for why certain things were done.

 Open up your README.md in your favorite plain-text editor and write out the following by hand (don't copy paste):